Speaker

 Description

-FGC4 software runs on four Cortex-A53 cores: two of which are dedicated to real-time regulation on bare‑metal, and the other two run background and frontend services.
-The Programmable Logic (PL) hosts two GbE endpoints able to fetch application data via cache‑coherent DMA and transmit them over a PTP-synchronized switched Ethernet network, meeting a tight 10 µs control budget.
+FGC4 software runs on four Cortex-A53 cores: two of which are dedicated to real-time regulation on bare‑metal, and the other two run background and frontend services under Linux.
+The Programmable Logic (PL) hosts two GbE endpoints able to fetch application data via cache‑coherent DMA and transmit them over a switched Ethernet network, meeting a tight 10 µs control budget.

 The FPN implementation is split between software and gateware.
 To ensure consistency, protocol-related definitions in C++, VHDL, as well as debugging utilities, are all generated from YAML definitions acting as the single source of truth.

-The C++ library minimizes CPU usage without compromising on clarity, and supports interchangeable transport layers (PL GbE, generic Ethernet, UDP, file replay...) for desktop development, regression testing, and HIL.
+The C++ library minimizes CPU usage without compromising on clarity, and supports interchangeable transport layers (PL GbE, generic Ethernet, UDP, file replay...) for desktop development, regression testing, and Hardware-in-the-Loop validation.

 This model‑driven, flexible and testable approach paves the way for POPS+ deployment on FGC4 and enables future EPC systems.